Leecoin/Leecoin/README.md

 http://127.0.0.1:7700

-For an immediately usable, binary version of the Bitcoin Core software, see https://Leecoin.org/en/download/.
+For an immediately usable, binary version of the leecoin Core software, see https://Leecoin.org/en/download/.

 What is Leecoin?
 ---------------------

-Leecoin connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
+Leecoin connects to the leecoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.